docker/docs/docker-for-mac/troubleshoot.md

 * `docker-compose` 1.7.1 performs DNS unnecessary lookups for `localunixsocket.local` which can take 5s to timeout on some networks.
-If `docker-compose` commands seem very slow but seem to speed up when the network is disabled, try appending `127.0.0.1 localunixsocket localunixsocket.local localunixsocket.home` to the file `/etc/hosts`.
+If `docker-compose` commands seem very slow but seem to speed up when the network is disabled, try appending `127.0.0.1 localunixsocket localunixsocket.local` to the file `/etc/hosts`.
 Alternatively you could create a plain-text TCP proxy on localhost:1234 using: